 The instance state machine delivers the primary DecaRangeRTLS function of range measurement.
-The instance state machine does two-way ranging by forming the messages for transmit (TX), commanding their transmission, by commanding the receive (RX) activities, by recording the TX and RX timestamps, by extracting the remote end's TX and RX timestamps from the received Final messages, and, by performing the time-of-flight calculation.
+The instance state machine together with the RX and TX callback functions performs the interleaved two-way ranging by forming the messages for transmission (TX), commanding their transmission, by commanding the receive (RX) activities, by recording the TX and RX timestamps, by extracting the remote end's TX and RX timestamps from the received Final messages, and, by performing the time-of-flight calculation.

-The instance code is invoked using the function testapprun(), the paragraphs below trace the flow of execution of this instance state machine from initialisation through the TX and RX operations of a ranging exchange.
+The instance code is invoked using the function $tag\run()$ for a tag and $anch\run()$ for an anchor, the paragraphs below trace the flow of execution of this instance state machine from initialisation through the TX and RX operations of a ranging exchange.
 This is done primarily by looking at the operation of the Tag end.
-It starts by sending a Poll message, awaits a Response (up to 4 Responses can be received) and then sends the Final message to complete the ranging exchange.
-Anchor's calculated ToF will be sent in the next Response message.
+It starts by sending a Poll message, awaits a Responses (up to 4 Responses can be received) and then sends the Final message to complete the ranging exchange.
+On the reception of the Final each anchor can calculate the ToF which will be sent in the next Response message.